Welcome to the 2023-2024 School Year!

 My name is Terry R. Anderson and I am the Director of Administrative Services for Firebaugh-Las Deltas Unified School District.
 In this position, I am responsible for writing grants for the district, oversee school safety and security, School Attendance Review Board (SARB), and other duties necessary for the improved operations of the district.
 I also act as principal for El Puente High School, Firebaugh Community Day School, and Firebaugh-Las Deltas Adult School.
 When I accepted this new assignment in the district, I created a 5-year plan to fundamentally transform our alternative and adult education programs that would serve our students and the community with services far beyond what had ever been offered before.
 This 5-year plan (6 really, because of the pandemic) included accreditation of its two diploma-granting schools, two-time recognition from the California Department of Education as a Model SARB program, a California School Boards Association (CSBA) award in their Assessment and Accountability category, record enrollments in adult education, record numbers of high school graduates and US Citizenship earners, and record amounts of funding that I was able to acquire so that our program needs could be expanded and would not encroach on the district's general fund.
 El Puente High School successfully navigated a lengthy application process to be recognized as a Model Continuation High School by the California Department of Education and the CCEA.
-A visiting team validated the information contained in our application and the CDE officially notified the district office and EPHS staff on February 10, 2022 that we were indeed bestowed with that significant designation.
+A visiting team validated the information contained in our application and the CDE officially notified the district office and EPHS staff in 2022 that we were indeed bestowed with that significant designation.
 This state-level recognition of El Puente High School as a quality institution is truly a milestone its history.
 This "Model Continuation High School" distinction will last 3 years (2025), after which time we will again demonstrate to the CDE that EPHS is truly a high-quality institution that meets the needs of its community.
 I will continue to sustain and further improve all offerings at FACE and district programs during the time I have remaining in this current assignment

 Just a little background on my time here in Firebaugh-Las Deltas Unified School District…..
 I came to Firebaugh in 2008 to be the principal of A.E.
 Mills Intermediate School (elementary).
 I then became the principal of Firebaugh High School for 7 years (from which my son graduated) before accepting the newly-created district assignment at FACE in 2016.
 Of the seven (7) schools within our district, I have been principal for five (5) of them, and it has been an exciting journey.
 My wife and I both live in the community and enjoy being a part of what makes Firebaugh so special and unique in the valley.